AbdelkaderBah/Remita/README.md

 download this package and put it in a folder named Remita and .

 ### Tips
-template are stored in template folder you can edit it their but don't changed {{@vairable}}
+template are stored in template folder you can edit it their but don't change {{@vairable}}
 You can handle errors with $Remita->status('errors')

 ### Future plans
-If I had time I will complete this work now I just see its a
+Add more Remita API requests

 --------------------------------------
 Package : 	Remita

 Author  : 	Abdelakder <jr.abdelkader@gmail.com>

-realise date    : 	31/07/2015
+release date    : 	31/07/2015